singhtanishq/Books-Shop-Management-System/README.md

 # Books-Shop-Management-System
-This project was created only with the scope of school project by using only MySQL and Python only:
+This project was created only with the scope of school project by using MySQL and Python only:

 In this project modules used are: